dalvianiket/LeanNodeTask/README.md

 2. Zoom level 3 makes the map look very small.
 Hence the zoom level is adjusted accordingly.

 #todo
-1. Update the list of markers based on the newly added marker.
-2. Add Loader.
-3. Initial position of the map is set by default.
+1. Initial position of the map is set by default.
 To make it dynamic based on the users location.